-Since 2006, Claude Bruderlein and his team have developed an experiential field-based learning program for graduate students at the Harvard Kennedy School of Government, the Harvard T.H.
-Chan School of Public Health, and the Harvard Law School.
-Students from other schools are welcome to apply.
+Since 2006, Claude Bruderlein and his team have developed an experiential field-based learning program for graduate students at the Harvard Kennedy School of Government, the T.H.
+Chan School of Public Health, the Harvard Law School, as well as other schools within the Harvard network.

-Course Note: Maximum enrollment of 15 students (this course is cross-listed, HKS IGA-353M, and therefore may have limited spaces available for Harvard Chan students).
+Course Note: Cross-listed course: HKS IGA-353M, and therefore may have limited spaces available for Harvard Chan students.

-For more information, interested students should contact Anaide Nahikian at email@example.com.
+For more information, interested students should contact the course coordinator, Maura James.